-The following items must be completed 14 days before any child can participate in the Summer Day Camp program.
+The following items must be completed 14 days before any child can participate in our program(s).
 We offer an e-forms platform called ePACT through which parents must complete the required participant registration information.
 (A paper version is available upon request - Participant Information and Authorization Form E-13).

-- A medically verified Certificate of Immunization Status showing your child has the required vaccinations for School-Age Care. - Required vaccinations for Preschool and School-Age Care can be found here: https://doh.wa.gov/sites/default/files/2023-12/348295-ParentSchoolChart-2024-2025.pdf - Examples of what we will accept for Certificates of Immunizations are here: Examples of medically verified records flier. - If your child has asthma, allergy, food intolerance, diabetes, seizures, or other medical needs, this paperwork needs to be updated annually and uploaded into ePACT.
-Please reach out to your medical provider to ensure you have these 14 days prior to the start of your child's day camp. - Registration fees and/or deposits paid in full. - Scholarship Application and Verification of Income (if applicable). - If your child requires accommodation, a meeting will be scheduled with the parent/guardian within three working business days before your child can attend the program.
+- A medically verified Certificate of Immunization Status showing your child has the required vaccinations for School-Age Care. - Required vaccinations for Preschool can be found here: 348295-Parents school chart-2024-2025.pdf. - Examples of what we will accept for Certificates of Immunizations are here: Examples of medically verified records flier. - If your child has asthma, allergy, food intolerance, diabetes, seizures, or other medical needs, this paperwork needs to be updated annually and uploaded into ePACT.
+Please reach out to your medical provider to ensure you have these 14 days prior to the start of your child's day camp. - If your child requires accommodation, a meeting will be scheduled with the parent/guardian within three working business days before your child can attend the program.
 Disclosure is not intended to be punitive, but rather to allow us to serve your child best. - All required paperwork must be completed and submitted 14 days before your child can begin the program.
 Incomplete documentation will delay your child's start date, and they will not be permitted to attend until all forms are received.

-Please notify the program director in writing and update your child's ePACT record if there are any changes of address, phone numbers, names of persons authorized to pick up your child, allergies, other health or medical information, or accommodation needs.
+Please notify the program director in writing and update your child's ePACT record if there are any change of address, phone numbers, names of persons authorized to pick up your child, allergies, other health or medical information, or accommodation needs.